arminboonstra/GettingCleaningData/README.md

 ## Steps to achieve output:

-1. downloaded the data from the above site and unzip it into the R working directory
+1. Downloaded the data from the above site and unzip it into the R working directory
-2. run the program "run_analysis.R"
+2. Run the program "run_analysis.R"

 The program itself gives a good description of the steps taken in more detail.
 In general the following is done: